 Taking advantage of warehouse technology can be beneficial here.
-For example, to optimize the safety check and speed up the unloading process, the use of Power Pallet Trucks are recommended.
+For example, to optimize the safety check and speed up the unloading process, the use of Power Pallet Trucks is recommended.

 Power Pallet Truck

-When unloading loose cargo from a container, warehouse managers must avoid doing this process by hand.
-Doing so is not only inefficient, but also exposes personnel to injuries caused by excessive bending and stretching.
+When loose cargo is being unloaded from a container, warehouse managers must avoid this being done by hand.
+Doing so is not only inefficient, but also exposes personnel to risk of injury from excessive bending and stretching.

-When unloading loose cargo, warehouse managers should consider the use of conveyors.
+For the unloading of loose cargo, warehouse managers should consider the use of conveyors.
 While regular conveyors will help reduce inefficiencies and increase personnel safety, the use of telescopic boom conveyors will dramatically reduce safety hazards and processing time.

 Telescopic Boom Conveyors

-Using conveyors will also allow for receiving personnel to start the sortation process within the container.
+Using conveyors will also allow for receiving personnel to start the sorting process within the container.

-The final step in the receiving process is to conduct a standard verification process which includes checking quantity received, description of goods, product code and condition of the cargo – whether cargo is damaged or not.
+The final step in the receiving process is to conduct a standard verification process that includes checking of quantity received, description of goods, product code, and condition of cargo – whether damaged or not.

-In other cases, it might be necessary to conduct a more advanced verification which entails checking for cargo’s weight, dimensions, temperature, batch/lot number and serial code.
+In other cases, it might be necessary to conduct a more advanced verification that entails checking for cargo’s weight, dimensions, temperature, batch/lot number and serial code.